webkey-auth/webkey-auth.github.io/README.md

 * Online key storage - Allow users to save their keys online with a password - making sure to warn them that this means they need to trust the service to keep your keys safe, since even tho the keys are encrypted its only as strong as their password is, which is orders of magnitude weaker than the RSA keys.
 Also don't think this is worth it.
+* A command that allows the application to ask if the user has authed with this site before

 How to Contribute!
 ============

+I'm looking for contributors, especially security experts.
+Please create an issue or contact me some other way if you'd like to contribute.

 Anything helps: